astronomer/docs/learn/dags.md

 The mathematical properties of DAGs make them useful for building data pipelines:

 - **Directed**: There is a clear direction of flow between tasks.
-A task can either be upstream, downstream or parallel to another task.
+A task can either be upstream, downstream, or parallel to another task.

     ![Visualization of two graphs with 3 nodes each.
 The first graph is directed, the arrow in between the nodes always points into one direction.
 The second graph is not directed, the arrow between the second and third node points in both directions.
 Only the first graph would be possible to define in Airflow.](/img/guides/dags_directed_vs_not_directed.png)